Eben Upton

-Eben Christopher Upton (born 5 April 1978) is the Welsh CEO of Raspberry Pi Holdings.
+Eben Christopher Upton (born 5 April 1978) is the Welsh founder and CEO of Raspberry Pi Holdings and the Raspberry Pi Foundation.
 He is responsible for the overall software and hardware architecture of the Raspberry Pi device.
 He is a former technical director and ASIC architect for Broadcom.

 Education and early life

 Eben Upton was born in Griffithstown near Pontypool, Wales, where his mother is from; his father is linguist Clive Upton.
 He lived in Lae in Papua New Guinea between the ages of eight weeks and two and a half years.
 He then returned to the UK where he grew up and was educated at schools in Leeds, Birmingham and Ilkley.

 Upton completed a Bachelor of Arts degree in Physics and Engineering in 1999 at the University of Cambridge where he was an undergraduate student at St John's College, Cambridge.
 He went on to do the Cambridge Diploma in Computer Science graduating in 2001.
 After his diploma, Upton was a research student in the Computer Laboratory, University of Cambridge.
 After finishing his PhD degree, he earned a Master of Business Administration (MBA) at the Cambridge Judge Business School.